Sigmmma/c20/src/content/h2/readme.md

 ### Modding
 There are several tools and mods for the base game or external programs that users can grab to enhance their experience.
 Examples include:

-* [Halo 2 Classic Editing Kit][h2a-ek] - The official editing suite released for Halo 2 Anniversary.
+* [Halo 2 Editing Kit][h2-ek] - The official editing suite released for Halo 2 Anniversary/MCC.
 * [Assembly][assembly] - A cache editing tool for various titles in the Halo series.
 Users can use this tool to make permanent edits to cache files and poke changes in real time.
 While not traditional workflow for map creation, it is a powerful tool that can be used to create interesting experiences.
 * [Jointed Model Blender Toolset][jointed-model-blender-toolset] - A collection of tools for Blender that can be used to export the intermediate files used by the Halo 2 Editing Kit.

 Like Halo 1, Halo 2's [tags][] play a large role in modding.